-At Odde Centre for Design Research in Monsoon Terrains, we immerse, investigate and act privileging conditions of wetness, in order to uncover narratives of landscapes and communities, and imagine new futures synchronous with environmental change.
+At Odde Research Center, focussed on Design Research in Monsoon Terrains, we immerse, investigate and act privileging conditions of wetness, in order to uncover narratives of landscapes and communities, and imagine new futures synchronous with environmental change.

 We move design thinking out of the institution into the field, pushing towards activating and catalyzing change.
 We believe that the art and design initiate transdisciplinary approaches to reading complexities and contradictions on the ground in sensitive places.
 Here, design is a practice that stretches across inquiry, investigation and engagement in aqueous ecologies.

-The focus of Odde – Center for Design Research in Monsoon Terrains is an intertwining of immersive investigations in wet places and extensive practice-based experimental projects at the Design+Environment+Law Laboratory.
+The focus of Odde Research Center is an intertwining of immersive investigations in wet places and extensive practice-based experimental projects at the Design+Environment+Law Laboratory.